iamacoderguy/projectA/README.md

    * A desktop application (desktop or web app or both)
 1. A server package which is able to install and run on Windows

-Clients can:
-* Connect to the server if they're in a same LAN, then
+The clients can connect to the server if they're in a same LAN, then
 * Upload files to server
 * Browse files from server
 * Download files from server

 The release package also includes a CI/CD system for the above solution.

 ### Why will a customer want this?
 It can help me to learn about basics of front-end (the clients), back-end (the server) and DevOps (the CI/CD system).